-Tony Robbins NLP Lessons We Can Learn
+Tony Robbins NLP Secrets We Can Benefit From

 The Tony Robbins NLP style has introduced more people to Neurolinguistic Programming than any other NLP teacher I can think of.
 And while many practitioners frequently dismiss him as being no more than a showman, a businessman or a “disco” NLPer, we can still learn much from him.
 I for one have participated in almost all of his trainings, for reasons I’ll explain in greater details in this article.